ianlmorgan/tweezepy/README.md

 ```
 <img src="docs/example_AV.png" width="600">

-# Jupyter noteboosk with examples
+# Jupyter notebooks with examples
 Jupyter notebooks are interactive Python scripts, embedded in a browser, allowing you to manipulate data and display plots like easily.
 For guidance on installing jupyter, please refer to https://jupyter.org/install.

 See /docs for some examples in notebook format.